leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a visiting Researcher @ [UTS Faculty of Engineering and Information Technology](https://www.uts.edu.au/about/faculty-engineering-and-information-technology/computer-science).
-I was working at the intersection of  Machine Learning, Statistics, Computer Social science and Scientific computing.
-Recently I completed my first postdoc. in social computing.
+I am a Mathematician and a research scientist @ [Concordia University, School of Engineering and Computer Science](https://www.concordia.ca/ginacody.html).
+I am currently working at the interface of theoretical computer science and electrical engineering.
+I primarily work with the extend C++ library of INSEL engine to a undirected graph concepts, which could be used to model multimodal networks of electricity, gas and water.
+I completed my last postdoc in computer social media, FEIT, UTS.
 I built dependence structure between labor occupation based on job counts data,  using copulae.
 I also developed a theoretical model based on hawkes intensity point processes allows fitting information diffusion based on observed counts of events.
 The main tools we used were functional analysis and distribution theory.
-I have been a C++ fan, an open source advocate.
-These days I have been thinking about some problems in theoretical computer science, am also dabbling quantum computing and deep learning. **Please note other parts of my homepage are bits out of dated.
-My Linkedin page is perhaps more updated where I frequently exchange thoughts in the relevant communities of AI, Quantum, Maths, C++ and more.**

 **Research interests**:

+* Graph theory and algorithms

 * Quantum Computing, Quantum game theory, Information Geometry, Quantum Machine Learning